FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 Creating forums that impersonate existing individuals, groups, companies, or FreeFlarum itself is strictly forbidden.

 ### 2.15.
 Evading bans
-If a terminated forum or user account is re-created one or multiple times, FreeFlarum reserved the right to terminate it again without prior notice, as well as to block the IP address, e-mail or username from further sign ups or even block access from the entire FreeFlarum platform, should that be necessary.
+If a terminated forum or user account is re-created one or multiple times, FreeFlarum reserves the right to terminate it again without prior notice, as well as to block the IP address, e-mail or username from further sign ups or even block access from the entire FreeFlarum platform, should that be necessary.

 ### 2.16.
 Reporting Violations
 If you believe a forum hosted on FreeFlarum violates these terms, please report it privately at [info@freeflarum.com](mailto:info@freeflarum.com).